MicrosoftDocs/sql-docs/docs/relational-databases/performance/view-the-sql-server-error-log-sql-server-management-studio.md

     ![Object_Explorer](../../relational-databases/performance/media/object-explorer.png)

-2. In **Object Explorer**, connect to an instance of the SQL Server, and then expand that instance.
+2. In **Object Explorer**, connect to an instance of SQL Server, and then expand that instance.

 3. Find and expand the **Management** section (assuming you have permissions to see it).